Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 The `sendBatch` method on `EventHubProducerClient` sends a batch of events to an event hub.

-If a transient error is encountered while the SDK is sending the batch, it will retry sending the batch based on the retry options passed into the `EventHubProducerClient`.
+If a transient error is encountered while the SDK is creating or sending the batch, it will retry sending the batch based on the retry options passed into the `EventHubProducerClient`.